 How to Tell if a Record is Warped

-Warped vinyl records are unfortunately a common occurrence, especially for those who love our collections and want to keep them in the best condition possible.
-But don't worry, in this blog post, we'll learn how to identify a warped record.
+Warped vinyl records are unfortunately a common issue, especially for collectors who want to keep their records in the best condition possible.
+But don’t worry—this guide will show you exactly how to tell if a vinyl record is warped and what to do if it is.

-You might have purchased a new album, or haven't played it in a long time.
-If you suspect that your record may be warped but you're not sure, there are a few telltale signs that you can look for when trying to determine if a record is warped.
-These are the two easiest ways to know:
+You might have just purchased a new album or pulled out a record you haven’t played in years.
+If you suspect that your vinyl may be warped, but you’re not sure, there are a few easy ways to check.
+Here are two reliable signs of a warped record to help you confirm:

 1. Visual inspection